Arrow - Elements Webflow Library - BRIX Templates

 Benefits

-The 3 bucket retirement strategy can provide an excellent buffer against sequence of returns risk.
+The 3-bucket retirement strategy can provide an excellent buffer against sequence of returns risk.

 By having appropriate cash or cash equivalents, one can navigate market downturns without eating into investments that may have locked in unrealized losses.